Solar power in Colorado

-The Colorado Solar Energy Industries Association (COSEIA), a state affiliate of the national non-profit Solar Energy Industries Association, supports solar use and industry growth through its efforts which include both business and residential consumer education.
+The Colorado Solar and Storage Association (COSSA), a state affiliate of the national non-profit Solar Energy Industries Association, supports solar use and industry growth through its efforts which include both business and residential consumer education.
 The Interstate Renewable Energy Council is also a source for information on consumer protection, workforce development, and for other news affecting industry developments in the state.

 Colorado's colleges and universities support educational and research programs in solar power science and technology, and in the related interdisciplinary subjects of energy, environment, and sustainability.
 Golden, Colorado is home to the National Renewable Energy Laboratory and to the Golden Field Office of the Office of Energy Efficiency and Renewable Energy, both of which are funded by the United States Department of Energy.
 The Rocky Mountain Institute with offices in Boulder and Basalt in also especially dedicated to promoting efficient energy use within the world's rapidly developing economies.

 Solar farms

 The 7.7 megawatt (MWAC) Alamosa Photovoltaic Power Plant completed in 2007 in the San Luis Valley was one of the first utility-scale solar farms in the U.S. utilizing photovoltaics.
 More than a dozen additional facilities sized between 5 and 50 MW came online throughout the state during the following decade.
-The 120 MW Comanche Solar Project located near Pueblo is the state's largest solar farm as of year 2017.
+The 120 MW Comanche Solar Project located near Pueblo was the state's largest solar farm as of 2017.